To read Part 1 of this story about the Gaspee Affair, click here.

 As Dudingston lay bleeding on the deck, more than 100 Sons of Liberty swarmed over the vessel and overtook the crew.
 Dudingston, thinking himself mortally wounded, surrendered the ship.
 The Gaspee raiders took the crewmen captive, tying their hands.

-Dudingston was taken below deck, and John Brown told John Mawney to attend to him.
+They took Dudingston below deck, and John Brown told John Mawney to attend to him.
 Mawney, a wealthy young doctor, found Dudingston lying under a white blanket, blood spurting from his femoral artery.
-Bucklin, who was in the cabin with Dudingston, had shot him in the left arm and the groin, five inches below his naval.
+Bucklin had shot him in the left arm and the groin, five inches below his naval.

-Mawney began to tear his shirt to make bandages, but Dudingston told him not to, there was linen in the trunk.
-With Bucklin's help, Mawney stanched the bleeding from Dudingston’s femoral artery, saving his life.
-Dudingston was carried out of the cabin and taken ashore.
+Mawney began to tear his shirt to make bandages, but Dudingston told him not to.
+He had linen in the trunk, he said.
+With Bucklin’s help, Mawney stanched the bleeding from Dudingston’s femoral artery, saving his life.
+The raiders carried Dudingston out of the cabin and took him ashore.
 He survived to continue his naval career and died a rich man in Scotland.

 Loaded Into Longboats

-One by one, the captured crewmen of the Gaspee were loaded into the longboats with their possessions.
-It was shortly before dawn, and they had left one boat and the leaders of the raid behind.
-The Gaspee crew would be taken to the cellar of a house, the wounded Dudingston taken separately to a home where a doctor would take care of him.
+One by one, the raiders loaded the captured crewmen of the Gaspee into the longboats with their possessions.
+The sun would soon rise, and they had left one boat and the leaders of the raid behind.
+They took the Gaspee crew to the cellar of a house, the wounded Dudingston to a home where a doctor would take care of him.

 Left behind were the leaders of the raid, including prominent Rhode Islanders John Brown and Abraham Whipple.
 They went through Dudingston’s papers and then, as dawn broke, set fire to the ship and boarded their longboat.
 First the hull of the schooner burned, then the two masts.
 On shore, people heard a set of explosions when the fire reached the powder magazine.
 The Gaspee burned to the waterline.

-To protect the raiders, nothing was written about the affair.
+To protect the raiders, newspapers printed nothing about the affair.
 The British attorney general and solicitor issued opinions that the raid on the vessel was treason and an act of war.

 The Gaspee Affair put Rhode Island Gov. Joseph Wanton in a bind.
-He was a friend of John Brown and his family, and he sympathized with the colony’s merchants who were suddenly pushed around by rude and condescending British customs officials.
-Wanton himself was a wealthy merchant – but he did not want war with the British.
+A friend of John Brown and his family, he sympathized with the colony’s merchants suddenly pushed around by rude and condescending British customs officials.
+Wanton, though a wealthy merchant, did not want war with the British.

-Wanton was appointed chairman of the Royal Commission of Inquiry.
+Wanton received an appointment as chairman of the Royal Commission of Inquiry.
 He managed to placate the British authorities in England and to delay the proceedings.
 Rhode Islanders fiercely protected the identities of the raiders during the months of the inquiry and afterwards.
-In the end, the commission determined that the Gaspee Affair had been undertaken by persons unknown.
+In the end, the commission determined that persons unknown had undertaken the Gaspee Affair.

 Wanton would serve as governor until the outbreak of the American Revolution in 1775.
 But since he wanted to avoid war with Britain, he was called a Loyalist.
 He managed to stay neutral, and the patriots left his property alone – unlike other provincial governors.